 As it turns out, Horseshoe Casino Baltimore isn’t inviting patrons to potentially tumble down a plastic pyramid as part of the Milk Crate Challenge.

-One of the largest Maryland casinos isn’t jumping on the latest viral trend and handing out casino credits as a reward.
+One of the largest online casinos in Maryland isn’t jumping on the latest viral trend and handing out casino credits as a reward.

 Not formally anyway.